Supported Formats

 Private Repositories

-Generic Upstream Index
+Generic Upstream Index - Prompt for Password

 Upstream Proxying / Caching